thepacketgeek/nanog77-hackathon-demo/README.md

 # nanog77-hackathon-demo
  Demo of Traffic Exceptions for Nanog77 Hackathon

+# The Scenario
+Router2 is in a Traffic Analysis segment of the network where we have traffic monitors and packet captures happening in order to

 # The Lab Network
-There are 4 routers and 2 Ubuntu hosts.
 The network has:
-- IGP: OSPF & OSPFv3
-- BGP: IPv6 Sessions carrying IPv4/IPv6 advertisements
+- 4 Routers
+  - OSPFv3, BGP peerings over IPv6 (carrying IPv6 Unicast & FlowSpec)
+- 1 ExaBGP Host
-- BGP Peering with the ExaBGP peer for receiving injected NLRI
+  - Peering with Router2 to inject FlowSpec NLRI
+- 1 Sniffer Host
+  - Used to trigger on TCP Retransmit traffic
+- 2 Test Hosts
+  - The demo is trying to influence traffic between these hosts

 ![Topology Diagram](./Topology.png)